Data reconstruction of the dynamical connection function in $f(Q)$ cosmology: Reconstructing the dynamical connection function from the data

 A first and straightforward observation is that the data-driven reconstructed $\gamma$ deviate from zero, indicating a deviation from the coincident gauge.
 Secondly, as we can see the reconstruction results have significantly smaller errors in the case of connection \uppercase\expandafter{\romannumeral3}.
 Thirdly, we mention that although the Sqrt-$f(Q)$ model in coincident gauge exhibits a degeneracy at the background level for the different model parameter values, and one needs to go at the perturbative level to see distinctive effects, in the case of Connections \uppercase\expandafter{\romannumeral2} and \uppercase\expandafter{\romannumeral3} with a non-zero $\gamma$, different $\alpha$ values lead to different results even at the background level.
 Interestingly enough, the Sqrt-$f(Q)$ model can fit the data even in the case where $\Lambda=0$, which shows the capabilities in considering non-trivial connections.
+As for non-metricity scalar $Q$, we find that $Q$ evolves differently under different models, but their absolute values will become smaller and smaller in the future as the universe evolves.
 Finally, concerning $w_{de}$, as we observe it has a tendency to slight phantom values at late times.

 We close this section by examining the quality of the fittings.
-In Table \ref{tab:chi^2 values} we present the $\chi^2$ values, alongside the values of the Akaike Information Criterion (AIC), and the Bayesian Information Criterion (BIC).
-The AIC criterion provides an estimator of the Kullback-Leibler information and it exhibits the property of asymptotic unbiasedness, while and BIC criterion provides an estimator of the Bayesian evidence \cite{Liddle:2007fy,Anagnostopoulos:2019miu}.
+In Table~\ref{tab:chi^2 values} we present the $\chi^2$ values, alongside the values of the Akaike Information Criterion (AIC), and the Bayesian Information Criterion (BIC).
+The AIC criterion provides an estimator of the Kullback-Leibler information and it exhibits the property of asymptotic unbiasedness, while and BIC criterion provides an estimator of the Bayesian evidence \citep{Liddle:2007fy,Anagnostopoulos:2019miu}.
 Specifically, we have

 while